news.library.ualberta.ca

 Hanne Pearce

-Hanne Pearce is a proud 3x UAlberta Alumna (2000, BA; 2010, MLIS; 2018, MA) and she has worked at the University of Alberta Libraries since 2004.
-She currently works in the Libraries Digital Scholarship Centre.
-When she’s not in the library, she is probably out somewhere taking photos or playing with her two mini-dachshunds.
+Hanne Pearce is a proud 3x UAlberta Alumna and she has worked at the University of Alberta Libraries since 2004.
+She currently works in the Library Digital Scholarship Centre.
+When she’s not in the library, she is likely out somewhere taking photos or playing with her two mini-dachshunds.

 previous post